Duke Thomas (character): Batman: Zero Year

 Duke's first appearance is as an unnamed child, fishing in the derelict Gotham City.
 He is approached by thugs wanting to take his food, who are stopped by the sudden appearance of Batman.
 Duke tells him that the Riddler claims that he is dead, to which Batman replies that it means he will not see him coming.

 A later issue shows a flashback, revealing that Duke's parents saved Bruce Wayne in the immediate aftermath of the hurricane caused by the Riddler.
 Duke tells him that he is training his mind to be able to make an unsolvable riddle that will set the city free, showcasing his heroic nature.

 Batman: Endgame

-The Joker releases a deadly pathogen on Gotham City, which mimics his laugh gas on a much larger and infective scale.
+The Joker releases a deadly pathogen on Gotham City, which mimics his laugh gas on a much larger scale.
 In the ensuing pandemonium, he kidnaps the Thomas family due to their connection with Bruce Wayne.
-He sets up an elaborate stage on which to reenact the night the Waynes died, even going as far as to use an infected Joe Chill, the man who originally killed his parents, in order to emotionally torture Bruce.

-Duke is narrowly saved by Batman, but is forced to leave his parents behind to an infected mob.
+He sets up an elaborate stage on which to reenact the night the Waynes died, even going as far as to use an infected Joe Chill, the man who originally killed his parents, to emotionally torture Bruce.
+Duke is narrowly saved by Batman, but forced to leave his parents behind to an infected mob.